How to find affordable rough shooting

 It’s hard not to feel a little resentful if walked-up shooting has been lost to someone, or a syndicate, prepared to pay for something you might have previously enjoyed gratis.

-It’s thanks to the power of the pound and the sport’s continuing growth that organised gameshooting has mushroomed at walked-up’s expense.
+Organised gameshooting has mushroomed at walked-up’s expense.
 However, it would now seem that, given time, what goes around also comes around.
 Ironically, it’s driven shooting and the cost of it that mean demand for walked-up outings on a pay-by-day basis is growing.
 Shooters are discovering again that doing it yourself is more of a sporting challenge, greatly enjoyable and capable of delivering value for money.

 Deerstalking aside, it’s hunting with a gun at its best where fieldcraft, not a beating line, is needed to put a bird in the bag.
-Then again is it, as we might like to think, cheaper per bird than the driven variety?

 “Some keepers see walked-up days as a bit of a nuisance, taking up a lot of their time for not much gain. others, though, seem to enjoy the relaxed atmosphere.